vaibhavkulkarni123890/ThreatViper-Mobile/README.md

 ### 1. 🛡️ Real-time Behavior Shield
 - **24/7 Monitoring**: Automatically watches `Downloads`, `Bluetooth`, and `Documents` folders.
 - **Strict APK Policy**: instantly **BLOCKS & QUARANTINES** any unauthorized APK installer using heuristics.
-- **Zero-Trust**: Only allows verified updates matching the `cybernova` signature.
+- **Zero-Trust**: Only allows verified updates matching the `threatviper` signature.

 ### 2. 🕵️‍♂️ Smart Scanner
 - **Privacy First**: Scans your file system for hidden threats without uploading your data.
 - **Auto-Quarantine**: Threats are moved to a secure `.quarantine` vault and locked.

 ### 3. 🔐 Secure Authentication
-- **Hybrid Cloud**: Syncs accounts to MongoDB Cloud but works 100% Offline via local SQLite.
+- **Secure Cloud**: All scan history and user accounts are stored securely in Appwrite Cloud.
+No sensitive scan data is stored locally.
 - **Encryption**: Military-grade `bcrypt` password hashing.

 ### 4. ⚡ Performance